-Dean of Libraries; Vice Provost for Information Collaboration; Professor of History
+Dean of the Library; Vice Provost for Information Collaboration; Professor of History

 Dan Cohen is the Vice Provost for Information Collaboration, Dean of the Libraries, and professor of history at Northeastern University.
 His work has focused on the impact of digital media and technology on all aspects of knowledge and learning, from the nature of libraries and their evolving resources, to twenty-first century research techniques and software tools, to the changing landscape of communication and publication.
 He has directed major initiatives that have helped to shape that future.